 Mark Wilson’s interests focus on measurement and applied statistics.
 His work spans a range of issues in measurement and assessment from the development of new statistical models for analyzing measurement data, to the development of new assessments in subject matter areas such as science education, patient-reported outcomes and child development, to policy issues in the use of assessment data in accountability systems.

 Suzanne Wilson is currently Professor of Curriculum & Instruction at the Neag School of Education at the University of Connecticut.
-Wilson was previously University Distinguished Professor at Michigan State University, where she currently served as Chair and Professor in the Department of Teacher Education.
+Wilson was previously University Distinguished Professor at Michigan State University.

 Sam Wineburg is the Margaret Jacks Professor of Education and, by courtesy, of History at Stanford University.
 Educated at Brown and Berkeley, he holds a PhD in Psychological Studies in Education from Stanford and an honorary doctorate from Sweden’s Umeå University.